nuenweh/tetris-tutorials/LST-tutorial.md

 Note that you need to have something underneath L and Z pieces to make this work.
 You want to be extra careful with the L pattern, because you also need an L piece on the 2w.
 The Z pattern uses a Z piece, so having an S overhang is advised.

 If you look closely, they're 2-up overhangs, just not used as a T spin overhang.
-You should at least notice the Z 2-up overhang standing there.
 Once you learn more about 2-up overhangs, come back here to be amazed.

 ## Flat L 1-up